 - We are deeply committed to building new, and sustaining current, essential partnerships which will help us reach deeper into underserved communities to find poets and writers with voices that contribute to the diversification of the country’s narrative.
 We continue to work to establish and nourish a wide-range of scholarships.

 - We are developing materials for participants, as well as training staff on sensitivity, inclusion, and other issues, including best practices for workshop leaders.

 - We are developing policies to assist participants at the workshop to report negative experiences in real-time.
 Participants are encouraged to use several available ways to give us feedback.
 We are also developing policies for dealing with those issues as they arise.
 We want to listen, in order to make our workshops fruitful, enjoyable and safe for all our participants.
 We know these mechanisms can’t solve every issue that arises, but they will help us learn how to make these issues less likely.

-We will continue to do what we have done that has worked – raise funds to support the participation og writers of color and from other under-represented groups, and work to further diversify our board and staff.
+We will continue to do what we have done that has worked – raise funds to support the participation of writers of color and writers from other under-represented groups, and work to further diversify our board and staff.
 We will continue to listen, and keep learning and adapting to make the workshop experience positive, fruitful and inclusive for all our participants.

 —The Community of Writers